 Trokendi XR Side Effects

-Note: This page contains side effects data for the generic drug topiramate.
-It is possible that some of the dosage forms included below may not apply to the brand name Trokendi XR.
+Note: This document contains side effect information about topiramate.
+Some dosage forms listed on this page may not apply to the brand name Trokendi XR.

 - burning, prickling, or tingling sensations